BayCEER/bayeos-gateway/README.md

 - **Oliver Archner** - _Developer_ - [BayCEER, University of Bayreuth](https://www.bayceer.uni-bayreuth.de)

 ## History

+### Version 2.10.0 May 2025
+- New: Board location coordinates
+- New: Board group map
+- New: Board location export to server
+- New: Garbage collector for not used board templates

 ### Version 2.9.9, November 2024
 - Changed: Packages without debian version name